dymmond/esmerald/docs/en/docs/guides/more-advanced/05-architecture-patterns.md

 # Architecture Patterns

-When building scalable and maintainable Esmerald applications, it's essential to choose the right architecture pattern.
-This guide explores common architecture styles and how to implement them using Esmerald.
+When building scalable and maintainable Ravyn applications, it's essential to choose the right architecture pattern.
+This guide explores common architecture styles and how to implement them using Ravyn.

 ---

 ## Project Structure

 Keeping your project organized is crucial.
-A common structure for medium to large Esmerald applications looks like this:
+A common structure for medium to large Ravyn applications looks like this:

 ```
 app/